GLPRL/AdvProg1-5/README.md

 ```
 ./server.out <file> <port>
 ```
-**For the program to identify the CSV files, they need to be in the same directory with the project files**
 - file: Name of the CSV file.
 Must be in the same directory as project files.
 - port: A valid port in range of 0-65535.
 We will check at runtime.